ingo/ingo.github.io/_recipes/cauliflower_cashew_pea_and_coconut_curry.md

 author: Meera Sodha
 category: Entrees
 description: A rich and flavorful curry with cauliflower as the centerpiece, complemented by cashews, coconut, and a mix of spices.
 Perfect for a vegan supper.
+This hearty vegan cauliflower curry highlights cauliflower florets in a creamy, spiced coconut milk-based sauce.
+Toasted cashews add protein and crunch, while peas offer pops of color and sweetness.
+The medley of spices gives it a complex warmth.
+Serve over rice for a nourishing plant-based dinner.
 image: cauliflower_cashew_pea_and_coconut_curry.jpg
 image_attribution: David Malosh
 image_source: The New York Times